 Never accept one offer and then go back on your word if a more attractive one materializes.
 To do this is unethical, and reflects poorly on you and the Price School.
 In order to keep doors open and to avoid burning bridges, be honest with any employer with whom you have outstanding interviews.
 For example, if you are accepting an internship position: “I am planning on accepting an offer, but I would love to stay in touch regarding full time opportunities.”

 “Show me the money!”
 Unlike that scene in Jerry Maguire, salary is more than just a number.
 So, when you are considering an offer, think about location, industry, your specific experience and skills, company perks, benefits and more.
 If you choose to negotiate your salary, always do it respectfully over the phone or in person.
-Refer to our educational guide and these delay tactics for more detailed information on salary negotiation.
+Refer to our educational guide for more detailed information on offer negotiation.